ishans2404/syntropy/docs/tutorials.md

 # Tutorials

-A collection of tutorials demonstrating how to use Axiom for various research workflows.
+A collection of tutorials demonstrating how to use Syntropy for various research workflows.